If you are pregnant, or you have just had a baby, you are at greater risk of developing a blood clot.

 DVT and PE, collectively known as venous thromboembolism, are highly preventable (see prevention tips below).
 The U.S. Surgeon General has issued a Call to Action on DVT and PE to raise public awareness of these blood conditions and increase research on the causes, prevention, and treatment.

 Blood clots are also potentially dangerous to your baby.
 Blood clots can form inside the placenta, cutting off blood flow and harming your baby.

 Am I at Risk?

-Risk of developing a blood clot during pregnancy is increased by the following:
+The risk of developing a blood clot during pregnancy is increased by the following:

 back to top

-- Genetic predispositions to blood clots
+- A genetic predisposition to blood clots

 How are Blood Clots in Pregnant Women Treated?